 Prudent Antibiotic Use

-Antibiotics are drugs that kill the bacteria that cause infections and save many patients lives as a result.
-But germs, such as MRSA, have become resistant to antibiotics and the chance of resistance is greater when more antibiotics are used.
-Inappropriate use of antibiotics has led to the worldwide problem of antibiotic resistance.
+Antimicrobials are medicines used to prevent and treat infections Germs that develop resistance to these antimicrobials make it difficult to treat the infections they cause.
+Inappropriate use of antimicrobials has led to the worldwide problem of antimicrobial resistance.
 We have an antimicrobial stewardship program in place.
-The Medical Director - Antimicrobial Stewardship works closely with physicians and antimicrobial pharmacist(s) to develop antibiotic guidelines and monitor the use of antibiotics.
+The Medical Director - Infection Prevention and Control works closely with physicians and antimicrobial pharmacist(s) to develop antibiotic guidelines and monitor the use of antimicrobials.

 Intravenous Line Care